 The bank barn was built in 1897, and the farm became a traditional dairy farm until the late 1940s.
 The barn then reincarnated into Dario’s Dairy Bar and General Store.
 Dario’s featured Elsie the Borden Cow on the side of the building.
 By the 1960s, the site became the Country Kettle, a home-style diner many Chadds Ford residents may remember.

 In 1997, Jack McFadden purchased and renovated the historic house and barn into what is now known as The Gables at Chadds Ford.
 The restaurant features the original frame, steel-framed doors and windows, and Bendheim restoration glass.
 The banquet room is accented with a stunning wall of French windows and is crowned with an antique chandelier.
-Live music is featured on Thursdays.
+Live piano is featured on Thursday, Friday and Saturday evenings.
 The name for the restaurant was derived from the large number of gables, (gable n. the triangular upper part of an outside wall, between sloping roofs), that are featured on both the Victorian House and the restaurant.

-In 2011 Ann and Dan Kolenick purchased The Gables.
-They have been restaurant owners/operators since 2006, when they purchased a seafood restaurant in Atlantic Beach on the Outer Banks of North Carolina.
-After major renovation, they transformed it into McCurdy’s On Moonlight Bay, one of the most popular tourist destinations on the island.
-But their Pennsylvania roots drew them home and they set their sights on moving back to this area.
+In 2011 Ann Kolenick purchased The Gables.
+She has been a restaurant owner/operator since 2006, when she purchased a seafood restaurant in Atlantic Beach on the Outer Banks of North Carolina.
+After major renovation, she transformed it into McCurdy’s On Moonlight Bay, one of the most popular tourist destinations on the island.
+But her Pennsylvania roots drew her home and she set her sights on moving back to this area.

-Ann is from Wallingford, PA, Dan is from Pottsville.
-They met at the University of South Carolina, where Ann earned a BS degree in Hotel, Restaurant and Tourism Management.
+Ann is from Wallingford, PA.
+She attended the University of South Carolina, where she earned a BS degree in Hotel, Restaurant and Tourism Management.
 After working in a management position for a few months, Ann decided to focus her efforts on cooking.
 She enrolled in the prestigious Restaurant School at Walnut Hill College in Philadelphia, graduating Summa cum laude with a degree in Pastry Arts.
 Her Bourbon Street Chocolate Banana Cake won First Place in the 2010 North Carolina Chocolate Festival Professional Bake-Off and First Place in the 1st Annual Kennett Square Chocolate Lovers Festival.
-This is one of the featured desserts on the Gables menu!
+Two years later, her Chocolate Espresso Cake also took First Place at the Kennett Square Chocolate Lovers Festival!
+Both desserts are featured on the dessert menu and are best sellers!

 Welcome to The Gables at Chadds Ford!